 - 2 cups of water (around 350-400ml in total)

-- 2 teabags of (good quality, decaffeinated) tea or herbal tea. (choose something which combines nicely with the flavor of ginger as well as the eventual lemon juice)
+- 2 teabags of (good quality, decaffeinated) tea or herbal tea. (choose something that combines nicely with the flavor of ginger as well as the eventual lemon juice)

 - 1 spoon of honey